dftbplus/develguide/docs/gitworkflow.rst

 #.
 Issue a pull request on GitHub for your `some-new-feature` branch (look for
    the upwards arrow in the left menu).

 #.
+The github actions will run code tests on your pull request.
+You
+   may receive emails about these tests if they fail.
+In this case, visit your pull request and check the build and testing history for the relevant actions.
+In several cases, you can download a detailed archive of the failed test outputs.
+Fix and problems and push your changes to your feature branch.

+#.
 Wait for the comments of other developers, apply any fixes you are asked to
    make, and push the changes to your feature branch on GitHub.